 By Alex Parizeau, Managing Director, Ubisoft Toronto

 Six years ago, I moved away from my Ubisoft Montreal friends and co-workers – some of the best developers in the world – to help build a new studio in Toronto.
 And when I saw the giant empty floors of our beautiful brick-and-beam building in an area of Toronto known as “The Junction”, I was terrified.
+What was I thinking?

 I had worked with many teams in the past, but I’d never had the chance to build something from the ground up.
-As terrifying as it was, it was also an exciting opportunity to get things right, it had to be the best place to make games - in the
+As terrifying as it was, it was also an exciting opportunity to get things right, it had to be the best place to make games - in the world.

 Identifying the culture we wanted to create is one of the most challenging things I’ve had to take on in my career.
 It’s surprising how big an impact great culture has and how little our industry engages in discussions about what is important, and how to get there.